Sherwood Boehlert: Post-congressional career

 After 2007, Boehlert remained active promoting environmental and scientific causes.
 He served on the Board of the bipartisan Alliance for Climate Protection chaired by former Vice President Al Gore.
 Boehlert served as a Senior Fellow at the Bipartisan Policy Center.
 He was a member of the ReFormers Caucus of Issue One.

+In 2016, Boehlert endorsed Democratic candidate Hillary Clinton for president, and in 2018, he endorsed Democratic candidate Anthony Brindisi for New York's 22nd congressional district, which contained much of Boehlert's former district.

 Death

 Boehlert died from complications of dementia at a hospice care facility in New Hartford, New York, on September 20, 2021, at age 84.
 His Funeral Mass was held at Our Lady of Lourdes, Utica, New York, on September 27, 2021.